Ola-20/Ola_Portfolio/README.md

 •	Built dashboard in power BI from scratch that provide key insight

 •	Key Conclusion includes that:
-            Number of hospitalised (44%) is less compared to not-hospitalised persons which gives an insight about the level of sickness caused by the virus
-            More males are affected compared to female
+           i)       Number of hospitalised (44%) is less compared to not-hospitalised persons which gives an insight about the level of sickness caused by the virus ii)      More males are affected compared to female
 ![](/images/default.JPG)